kewde/kewde.github.io/_posts/2020-11-17-corrupted-bitcoin-wallet.md

 ```

 Therefore I was forced to salvage the wallet somehow.
-The `Bitcoin Core` has an option `-salvagewallet` which did not appear to help.
+The `Bitcoin Core` software has an option `-salvagewallet` which did not appear to help.

 A bit of googling around and I found out that uncompressed private keys are prepended with `01 01 04 20`.
 Time to take a quick scroll through the file in `HxD`, a popular hex editor!